gudrunhe/secdec/README.md

 [sphinx]: http://www.sphinx-doc.org

 Building the documentaion in pdf format requires an up-to-date installation of a latex implementation.
-If you get an error about missing ".sty" file, do the following:
+If you get an error about missing `.sty` file, do the following:

  1. If you are an administrator on your computer, try to install the missing latex packages with your favorite package manager.
-The MiKTeX or TeXLive implementations should contain all required packages.
+    The [TeXLive] or [MiKTeX] implementations should contain all required packages.

  2. If you are not an administrator, first get the missing packages, e.g. from [CTAN].
 Collect the missing files in